-Beginning in October 2021, OES in partnership with County Public Works will begin to work on a grant to contract assistance with updating the current LHMP.
-The goal is to upgrade the plan to a Multi-jurisdictional plan, with a target completion date of January 2023.
-Cities and Special Districts within San Joaquin County are invited to participate in the development of the plan.
+Beginning in 2024, OES will begin to work on a grant to contract assistance with upgrading the current LHMP to a Multi-Jurisdictional Plan, with a target completion date in 2026.
+Cities and Special Districts within San Joaquin County have been invited to participate in the development of the plan.
 Participation in the planning efforts is a requirement for Cities and Special Districts that plan to formally adopt the plan upon its completion.

-Contact the main OES office for questions regarding the LHMP update timeline and/or progress.
-This webpage will list updates and future meeting information once the work efforts begin, by early 2022.
+Contact the OES office for questions regarding the LHMP update timeline and/or progress.